 This rule is general and should be included in any communication rather than just for the PR review process.

-The team should create and respect the usage a glossary.
+The team should create and respect the usage of a glossary.
 This glossary should be as concise as possible or categorized by the level of confusion.

 Admin: means the user with the